Research

 James C. Weatherall

 Some of the most intense emitters of radio waves in the universe are associated with radio pulsars, which are compact remnants of supernova stars.
 The electrodynamics of rapidly rotating neutron stars are understood to develop energetic magnetospheres and several mechanisms for beaming intense radio waves from these plasmas have been proposed.
 Putting these mechanisms to observational tests is more problematic.
 The challenge is to develop the radiation theory in enough detail to identify specific differentiating characteristics in the emission.
 One such test is based on the observed nanosecond-scale time structure of pulses.
 Models of the plasma turbulence emission mechanism were developed to predict features in the radio pulse of the Crab pulsar that have been observed with the Arecibo and VLA radio telescopes.
-The work was done with NSF grant support at the New Mexico Institute of Mining and Technology.
+The work was supported by NSF grants at the New Mexico Institute of Mining and Technology.

 Geology